RecklessGlue540/VolumetricLights/README.md

 ### Pickup lights (Upcoming in the next update)

-The option in the [PICKUPLIGHTS] section allow toggling between 2 custom modes for pickup lights.
+The option in the [PICKUPLIGHTS] section allows toggling between 2 custom modes for pickup lights.

 <details>
 <summary>Click here to see the .ini section</summary>